-- Learn how to best set up your Digital Asset Management platform – including folders, metadata, version control, governance, sharing, headless applications and more.
+- Set up your DAM; including folders, metadata, version control, governance, sharing, headless applications and more.

 - Save time by empowering your team to self-serve approved content.